Takeaways

 Leadsimple pricing

-According to their website, Leadsimple has three tiers of pricing: a $65 per month tier, a $99 per month tier, and a tier that charges $1 per door, with a minimum of 200 doors.
-These tiers offer different integrations and features depending on pricing.
+According to their website, Leadsimple offers three pricing tiers: a $65 per month tier, a $99 per month tier, and a $1 per door tier with a minimum of 200 doors.
+These tiers offer different integrations and features at different price points.

 Read our full LeadSimple review »